 Collecting and using real-world evidence, whether directly from hospitals or remote devices being used as home is critical.
 Understanding how individuals are affected by diseases or react to drugs, and how this may differ from person to person, can help to inform research, and eventually improve or save lives.
 That being said, there must also be buy-in from patients willing to use these devices, share their data and allow it to be used in R&D. Without willingness to share data, innovations like remote patient monitoring, wearable medical devices and drug development will simply not work as effectively.

 As a result, healthcare institutions have a duty to make patients feel confident and comfortable to share data with the healthcare and pharma industry to support medical research and drug discovery, and organisations must provide the reassurance that they are able to protect patient’s anonymity.

 So, the question is — how can we ensure that patient data anonymity is preserved, and build trust amongst the public?

 - Protect the owners of any data: While patients and the general public often appreciate the value that their data can have for medical research, there is concern around being personally identified, particularly if the data is sold to third parties to be used for research and development of new drugs or treatments.
 Therefore, there must be a balance between the use of data for commercial purposes and protecting the original owners.
-As guardians of the data, the NHS has a great responsibility to preserve data anonymity — ensuring that records from types of admission to vital signs and records of operations are anonymised.
+As guardians of the data, the NHS has a great responsibility to preserve data anonymity — ensuring that records from types of admission to vital signs and records of operations are de-identified and anonymised.

 - The opt-in option: Under GDPR regulation, giving patients the option to choose whether they make their data available to be shared or not, is mandatory.
 This regulation empowers patients to take control of their data and gives them confidence that they can choose where to share, or not share, their personal data.
 At the point of collecting data, healthcare professionals have a responsibility to let patients know that they have the right not to share their data, and that it will be handled sensitively if they choose to.